STOmics/Stereopy/docs/source/Tutorials/cell_correction.rst

 Now, you should specify the path of ssdna image by parameter `image_path`, the path of model for predicting by parameter `model_path` and the type of model by parameter `model_type`.

-The type of model only can be specified to deep-learning or deep-cell, more deails on `cell segmentation <https://stereopy.readthedocs.io/en/latest/Tutorials/cell_segmentation.html>`_.
+The type of model only can be specified to deep-learning or deep-cell, more deails on `Cell Segmentation <https://stereopy.readthedocs.io/en/latest/Tutorials/cell_segmentation.html>`_.

 You can also predict on gpu, specify gpu id by parameter `gpu`, if -1, predict on cpu.